Life As an Industrial Engineering Technician

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 63,900 jobs for Industrial Engineering Technician in 2016.
+In 2016, there was an estimated number of 63,900 jobs in the United States for Industrial Engineering Technician.
 There is little to no growth in job opportunities for Industrial Engineering Technician.
 The BLS estimates 5,500 yearly job openings in this field.

 The states with the most job growth for Industrial Engineering Technician are Utah, Alabama, and Montana.
 Watch out if you plan on working in Washington, Vermont, or Maine.
 These states have the worst job growth for this type of profession.